Bill Ricardi is a fantasy author from Belfast in the U.K. He has a bent for writing the unusual.

-Another Stupid Apocalypse is available exclusively on Amazon.
+Another Stupid Apocalypse is available on Amazon and many other online retailers.
 You can read it on just about any PC, Mac, phone, tablet, or E-book reader by downloading the free Kindle E-book reader (U.S., U.K., Canada) and adding Another Stupid Apocalypse to your library.

 The Blackstaff Siblings is a third person, Young Adult high fantasy series, set in the world of Panos.
 It takes place around 16 years after the events of 'Another Stupid Apocolypse'.

 Lifting the ancient orc curse and destroying the Arcane Syphons should have brought peace to Panos.
 But one generation later, a new force brings destruction from the skies.
 With the northern elf lands ablaze, Sarah and Granite flee for their lives.
 Together the children of Parsnip must find new allies, reunite with their family, and discover why shadowy new factions have taken a personal interest in them.